DharPriyanshu/SpringBoot-/README.md

 src/main/Resources/Templates folder - >

-index.html is the ui that maps to /showCities request.

 showCities.html is the ui that is called from RestController1 method and adds the data retrieved from repository to the ui .

 Pom.xml ->